Secbrain/metaNet/README.md

 The folder "KFeatures" illustrates the first K-dimensional features we used.

 ## Code
-The folder "Code" includes part of the source code of metaNet and its installation and usage tutorials.
-We promise to disclose all the source code when the paper is accepted.
+The folder "Code" includes the source code of metaNet and its installation and usage tutorials.

 ## DApps